kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

 (:doc:`../../suite/contacts/contact_update`) if necessary.

 .. note:: It is useful if you aim at sending email campaigns with unsubscribe links which target your own website and
-          unsubscribing the user only from the specific email campaign, not from all campaigns.
+          unsubscribing the contact only from the specific email campaign, not from all campaigns.

 Endpoint
 --------